Mobile App

 Heuristic Evaluation

-With the high-fidelity prototype complete, a heuristic evaluation was conducted to identify usability issues before any user testing took place.
-This method was chosen because it is widely used in both industry and academia for rapid, structured expert review — catching problems early, when they are cheapest to fix.
+With the prototype complete, a heuristic evaluation was conducted to identify usability issues before user testing.
+This method enables rapid, structured expert review, catching problems early when they are cheapest to fix.

 Framework & Severity Scale

-All four evaluators assessed the prototype against Nielsen's 10 Usability Heuristics, covering:
+All four evaluators assessed the prototype against Nielsen's 10 Usability Heuristics, with a scale from 0 (no issue) to 4 (catastrophic issue) covering:

 Visibility of system status